 ERCOT will match the Supply and Obligation schedules submitted by the QSEs with interconnected non-ERCOT Control Area schedules obtained through the NERC Scheduling Process to confirm schedules and perform checkouts with adjacent interconnected non-ERCOT Control Areas.
+Entities submitting NERC tags for DC Tie schedules must identify the appropriate ERCOT QSE on the NERC tag.
 ERCOT will determine the linkage between interconnected non-ERCOT Control Area schedules and Supply and Obligation schedules submitted by QSEs.
-QSE schedules into the DC Tie are an Obligation.
-QSE schedules from the DC Tie are a Supply.
-If a match does not exist between the interconnected non-ERCOT Control Area schedule and the QSE schedule to or from the DC Tie, then ERCOT will deny the interconnected non-ERCOT Control Area schedule with the applicable interconnected non-ERCOT Control Area(s).
-Any QSE's Supply or Obligation schedule indicated as being received or delivered to or from a DC Tie that cannot be confirmed or linked by ERCOT, will be declared a mismatch and set to zero as described in Section 4.7.2, Schedule Validation Process.
+QSE schedules creating an ERCOT export across a DC Tie are an Obligation.
+QSE schedules creating an ERCOT import across a DC Tie are a Supply.
+If the interconnected non-ERCOT Control Area schedule exceeds the QSE schedule to or from the DC Tie, ERCOT will deny the interconnected non-ERCOT Control Area schedule with the applicable interconnected non-ERCOT Control Area(s).
+If any QSE's Supply or Obligation schedule indicated as being received or delivered to or from a DC Tie that does not match the non-ERCOT Area schedule(s) as confirmed or linked by ERCOT, ERCOT shall settle those imbalances according to Section 6.8.1.13, Resource Imbalance and/or Section 6.9.5.2, Settlement For Balancing Energy for Load Imbalances.